Major League Baseball Drops Marijuana, Adds Opioids, Cocaine To 'Drugs Of Abuse' List

 Preventing opioid abuse will extend past disciplinary programs.
 The league will require all players and team staff to take classes on the "dangers of opioid pain medications and practical approaches to marijuana" during the next two seasons.

 Meanwhile, marijuana use will now be treated the same as alcohol.
 Players caught using cannabis will be referred to a treatment board under specific conditions.
-Athletes cannot be punished for failing to participate in treatment program.
+Athletes cannot be punished for failing to participate in a treatment program.

 The White House Office of National Drug Control Policy praised the policy change, saying it could save lives.